DefiLlama/docs/list-your-project/other-dashboards/README.md

 **Monitoring Systems**: We maintain internal alert systems that detect unusual data spikes, broken adapters, and anomalies across both TVL and dimension adapters (fees/revenue/volume).
 This allows the team to quickly identify and fix issues.

 **Historical Data Integrity**: When protocols add new components (like treasury wallets, new contracts, etc.), we backfill historical data to maintain completeness and accuracy.
 This ensures users have access to accurate historical insights.

+### Data Classification Rules

+* **Fees**: Only fees paid by users for a transaction/storage/etc should be tracked as fees.
+Block rewards are a cost and must be tracked as incentives, not fees.
+* **Revenue**: Only the part of fees that gets burnt (or similar) can be tracked as revenue.
+The part that goes to stakers does not benefit the chain/holders — make sure to tag these correctly in the breakdown.
+* **Holder revenue**: Usually the same as revenue unless a portion is set aside for the protocol (like in the case of Zcash).
+* **Chain fees**: Track only the transaction fees paid by users.
+Do not include perp DEX fees for protocols like Hyperliquid L1 — those are counted under the perp listing.

 ### How we handle data integrity and keep data organic?